 After you graduate, your membership with the ADA begins with a Provisional year.
 Your Provisional year is a free membership year at the national level (many state and local dental societies also offer this benefit) and provides you with access to all ADA resources to support important decisions you’ll be facing as you begin your career.
 The Provisional year is also referred to as the first year of the ADA’s Reduced Dues Program.
 As soon as you begin to practice dentistry, be sure to reach out to your state dental society so that you can get the most out of ADA membership on a local level.

 The membership year is the same as the calendar year.
-The ADA extends a discount of national-level dues for eligible new members who join mid-year or during the fourth quarter of the year, provided they have not paid the quarter-year dues rate in a previous year.
+The ADA extends a discount of national-level membership costs for eligible new members who join mid-year or during the fourth quarter of the year, provided they have not paid the quarter-year membership rate in a previous year.

 In most cases, reinstating your membership is easy—just contact your constituent dental society (state, district or territory) or, if you are a direct ADA member, contact the ADA at 312.440.2500.
 Many ADA benefits (such as insurance) require current membership and a lapse in membership negatively affects your eligibility for life membership.